What is a Bernese Mountain Dog?

 In our experience,

 pets for families with

 children!
-The PSD family
+The Puget Sound Doodles family

 includes small children and all of our dogs, puppies and adults alike, live along side them in our homes.
 Our dogs have further exposure to a broad range of different age children of varying ability levels to include children on the Autism Spectrum.